cloudentity/acp-helm-charts/charts/kube-acp-stack/README.md

 _See [helm upgrade](https://helm.sh/docs/helm/helm_upgrade/) for command documentation._

+### From 0.14.x, 0.15.3 to 0.16.3

+Dependency redis helm chart was replaced by redis-cluster helm chart.
+The old redis instances will be destroyed in favour of new redis-cluster.
+Data migration is not supported but could be done manually which is out of the scope of this chart.

 ### From 0.14.x to 0.15.3

 Version 0.15.1 of ACP kube stack helm chart uses `docker.cloudentity.io` as the secret name referencing Cloudentity registry.